Post-Quantum Multi-Party Computation: Introduction

 After Watrous' breakthrough work on zero-knowledge against quantum adversaries \cite{10.1137/060670997}, the works of~\cite{AC:DamLun09,AFRICACRYPT:LunNie11,C:HalSmiSon11} considered variants of quantum-secure computation protocols, in the \emph{two}-party setting.
 Very recently, Bitansky and Shmueli~\cite{BS20} obtained the first \emph{constant-round} classical zero-knowledge arguments with security against quantum adversaries.
 Their techniques (and those of~\cite{EPRINT:ALP19} in a concurrent work) are based on the recent non-black-box simulation technique of~\cite{STOC:BKP19}, who constructed two-message {\em classically-secure} weak zero-knowledge in the plain model.
 Unfortunately, it is unclear whether these protocols compose under parallel repetition.
 As a result, they become largely inapplicable to the constant-round multi-party setting.

 There has also been substantial effort in constructing protocols for securely computing quantum circuits~\cite{C:DupNieSal10,C:DupNieSal12,DBLP:conf/eurocrypt/DulekGJMS20} (see Section \ref{sec:related} for further discussion).
-However, to the best of our knowledge, generic multi-party computation protocols satisfying security against quantum adversaries with classical communication have only been studied in models with \emph{trusted pre-processing or setup}.
-This is particulary unsatisfactory considering that~\cite{DBLP:conf/eurocrypt/DulekGJMS20} construct a maliciously-secure multi-party protocol for computing quantum ciruits, assuming the existence of a maliciously-secure post-quantum classical MPC protocol.
-This means that, prior to our work, the only available implementations of such a building block required trusted pre-processing or a common reference string.
+But to the best of our knowledge, generic multi-party computation protocols with classical communication and security against quantum adversaries have only been studied in models with \emph{trusted pre-processing or setup}.
+To make things even worse,~\cite{DBLP:conf/eurocrypt/DulekGJMS20} construct a maliciously-secure multi-party protocol for computing quantum ciruits, assuming the existence of maliciously-secure post-quantum classical MPC.
+This means that the only available implementations of such a building block require trusted pre-processing or a common reference string.

+\paragraph{Post-Quantum MPC.} In this work we initiate the study of MPC protocols that allow classical parties to securely compute general classical functionalities, and where security is guaranteed against \emph{malicious quantum adversaries}.
+Our focus is on MPC in the \emph{plain model, with a dishonest majority}: Fully classical participants interact with each other with no access to trusted/pre-processed parameters or a common reference string.
+Multi-party protocols achieving security in this natural setting do not seem to have been previously analyzed in {\em any} number of rounds.
+We stress that the challenges of proving post-quantum security of MPC protocols stretch far beyond the appropriate instantiations of the cryptographic building blocks (e.g.\ avoiding factoring or discrete logarithm-based cryptosystems): in fact, it is possible to devise protocols~\cite{EPRINT:ALP19,FOCS:AmbRosUnr14} based on entirely post-quantum assumptions that are secure against classical adversaries but completely insecure against quantum adversaries.

-Because quantum information behaves in a fundamentally different way than classical information, designing post-quantum protocols often requires new techniques to achieve provable security.
-As a key contribution, we propose a new powerful {\em parallel no-cloning non-black-box simulation technique} that extends the work of~\cite{BS20}, to achieve security against multiple parallel quantum verifiers in constant rounds.
-By carefully combining this with additional technical ideas, we directly obtain {\em constant-round MPC} for classical circuits with security against quantum adversaries.
+Because quantum information behaves very differently from classical information, designing post-quantum protocols often requires new techniques to achieve provable security.
+As an example, a common strategy to prove classical security of MPC protocols is to define a simulator that can extract the inputs of the corrupted parties by ``rewinding'' them, i.e.\ taking a snapshot of the state of the adversary and splitting the protocol execution into multiple branches.
+However, when the adversary is a quantum machine, this technique becomes largely inapplicable since the no-cloning theorem (one of the fundamental principles of quantum mechanics) prevents us from creating two copies of an arbitrary quantum state.
+One of our key contributions is a new {\em parallel no-cloning non-black-box simulation technique} that extends the work of~\cite{BS20}, to achieve security against multiple parallel quantum verifiers.